mfem/web/src/annotated/ex2.md

 MFEM's Example 2 implements the above simple FEM for the Linear Elasticity problem consisting of two material domains in the source file [examples/ex2.cpp](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp).
-We set $f=-0.01$ and enforce our Dirichlet and Neumann boundary conditions on the whole boundary.
+We set $t=-0.01$ on the right-hand side of the domain and enforce the Dirichlet and Neumann boundary conditions over the corresponding subsets of the boundary.

 Below we highlight selected portions of the example code and connect them with the description in the previous section.
 You can follow along by browsing `ex2.cpp` in your VS Code browser window.
 In the settings of this tutorial, the visualization will automatically update in the GLVis browser window.

-The computational mesh is provided as input (option `-m`) that could be 3D, 2D, surface, triangular/quadrilateral/tetrahedral/hexahedral elements, etc. (It defaults to `beam-tri.mesh` in line [50](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L50).)
-The code in lines [73-84](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L73-L84) loads the mesh from the given file, `mesh_file` and creates the corresponding MFEM
+The computational mesh is provided as input (option `-m`) that could be 2D or 3D domain made up of triangular/quadrilateral/tetrahedral/hexahedral elements, etc. (It defaults to `beam-tri.mesh` in line
+[50](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L50).)
+The code in lines [73-84](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp#L73-L84)
+loads the mesh from the given file, `mesh_file` and creates the corresponding MFEM